FlorentCLMichel/quetta/src/gondor.typ

       carrier-i + m.captures.at(0) + m.captures.at(1) + m.captures.at(2) + m.captures.at(3)
     })

-  // Use alternate versions of silme and esse if followed by a short voyel txt = txt.replace(regex(silme + "(" + array-to-string-or(tehtar) + ")"),
+  // Use alternate versions of silme and esse if followed by a short vowel txt = txt.replace(regex(silme + "(" + array-to-string-or(tehtar) + ")"),
                     m => silmenuquerna + m.captures.first())
   txt = txt.replace(regex(esse + "(" + array-to-string-or(tehtar) + ")"),